 The first challenge to regaining capacity is determining what to delete.
 To do that you’ll also need to find out where to look to find what to clean up!
 If you’re not familiar with recent activity in each directory structure (and who is?), you might try analyzing the file system with standard tools.
 This works great if the system only has ten thousand files in it.
 But what if it has ten or a hundred million or even a billion files in it?
 Assuming a single-threaded process, if each stat call takes a millisecond, a hundred million files takes about a day to visit and generates a steady load of 1000 IOPS.
 So, not only is your info a little old, but it takes a long time to receive, and that’s just at the top-level of your search!
 You will have to rinse-and-repeat as you descend into the file system.

 Obviously, you need a solution with better performance.
 For instance, you might multi-thread the process.
 With twenty workers performing stat calls, all acting in parallel, you can reduce your day-long operation down to a little over an hour.
 The problem with this approach is that now you have a steady-state load on your system of 1000 times 20 workers, which equals 20000 IOPS!
 That’s a significant workload, and the important takeaway here is that’s 20000 IOPS that the production systems can’t use.
-All in the name of knowing where your capacity is.
+All in the name of knowing where your capacity is in real-time.

-Some ways to solve your pain of storage capacity management
+How to solve your pain of storage capacity management

 When it comes to analyzing your capacity, there are a few standard techniques.